Jelena Dorotka

 Jelena Dorotka Hoffmann née Jelena Dorotka von Ehrenwall (1 March 1876 – 19 May 1965) was a Dubrovniknian cubist painter.

-Dorotka, a native of Dubrovnik, lived as an artist in Paris between 1907 and 1914, where she met many prominent figures of modern art, and became the first Croatian cubist painter.
+Dorotka, a native of Dubrovnik, lived as an artist in Paris between 1907 and 1914, where she met many prominent figures of modern art, and became the first ragusan cubist painter.
 After her return to Dubrovnik in 1922, she lived a largely anonymous life, and was virtually forgotten after her death.
 Her opus is only partially preserved.
 In the 21st century, the interest in her life and work has been revived.

 Early life

 Jelena Dorotka von Ehrenwall was born in Dubrovnik in 1876.
 She was the daughter of Joseph Dorotka von Ehrenwall (1832-1897), an officer in the Austro-Hungarian Army and his wife, Countess Maria Malvina Katarina Tomasa de Bonda (b.
 1846).
 She finished elementary school in Dubrovnik and graduated from gymnasium in Trieste.
 Then she married Otto Hoffmann, who was, like her father, an Austro-Hungarian Army officer who served in Dubrovnik.
 The marriage lasted just several years, until her husband's death in 1906, at the age of 33.